Surgical Procedures: Whipple Procedure (Pancreaticoduodenectomy)

 • Gastroparesis (stomach muscles do not work as well as they should).

-• Long-term digestive issues, bowel habit changes, malabsorption, needing to change your diet, diabetes, and weight loss.
+• Long-term digestive issues, bowel habit changes, malabsorption (not absorbing nutrients from food), needing to change your diet, diabetes, and weight loss.

 • Bleeding.